Use Approval - New

 - The official name of the water source(s) (stream or aquifer) or a description of the location of the source(s).

-- If the application relates to water in a stream, the official name of the stream to which a proposed source of the water discharges or is immediately tributary or a location description for that stream.
+- If the application relates to water in a stream, the official name of the stream to which a proposed source of the water discharges or is immediately tributary.
+If there is no official name for the stream, a location description for that stream.

-- If the application relates to water in an aquifer, the name of each stream or other aquifer known to the applicant to be reasonably likely to be hydraulically connected to the source aquifer, or if there is no official name for the stream or aquifer, a location description for that stream or aquifer.
+- If the application relates to water in an aquifer, the name of each stream or other aquifer known to the applicant to be reasonably likely to be hydraulically connected to the source aquifer.
+If there is no official name for the aquifer, a location description for that aquifer.

 - If water is to be stored in a reservoir, the official name of the reservoir, if known, or a location description of the reservoir.
 Note that a use approval cannot authorize water storage by a dam to which Part 2 of the Dam Safety Regulation applies, unless the dam is authorized by a water licence.